Lula's latest attack on Brazil's central bank weighs on markets

 The central bank reaffirmed in its Wednesday policy statement "its commitment to set monetary policy to meet the targets" in what was read by many as a message of opposition to eventual changes in the official inflation goals.

-Vitoria acknowledged Brazil has the highest real interest rate in the world.
-Still, she said it is closely linked to fiscal risks after Lula pushed a spending package bypassing a constitutional cap without proposing another budget rule.
+Inter economist Vitoria noted that Brazil has the highest real interest rate in the world.
+Still, she said that is largely due to fiscal concerns after Lula pushed a spending package bypassing a constitutional cap without proposing another budget rule.

-"The solution is not to reduce the benchmark interest rate Selic by force, but the definition of a credible fiscal rule, which shows the way to reduce the public debt, and then, yes, we will have room for a drop in interest rates in Brazil," she said.
+Finance Minister Fernando Haddad has unveiled plans to more than halve this year's estimated budget deficit, which were met with skepticism among private economists.
+Haddad has also struck a more conciliatory tone with the central bank, although he still complains about the high benchmark interest rate as an "obstacle" to the government's plans.

 ((marcela.ayres@thomsonreuters.com; +55 11 5047-2444;))